ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 tailsitter: use forward transition throttle for climb-rate controlled mode
-message: tailsitter: use forward transition throttle for climb-rate controlled mode

 - the mc pos controller will decrease throttle during the transition and thus the vehicle will not pick up enough airspeed to complete the